- Many users have reported an Item is unplayable 0xc00d36e5 error when trying to play video files.

 Some Windows Media Player and Movie Maker users have said in forum posts that an 0xc00d36e5 error arises when they try to play MOV, MP4, and other video formats recorded on camera devices.

-How can Users Fix the 0Xc00d36e5 Error?
+How can I fix the 0Xc00d36e5 error?

-4. Repair the Video
+1. Repair the video

 - Select a video file to repair.

-- Press the Check & repair button.
+- Press the Repair button.

 5. Run a SFC Scan